 The law is in some ways a set of norms that are written to guide behavior within a society.
 These legal norms can codify another set of moral and ethical norms that are generally agreed upon by that society.
 These sets of norms are not, however, the same.
 For example, we may agree that lying to a friend is unethical, but lying to a friend is not always illegal.
 Lying under oath, on the other hand, is always illegal.
-In relation to security research, in particular botnet research, there may be many laws in many countries that are implicated by a given action taken by a researcher.
+In relation to security research there may be many laws in many countries that are implicated by a given action taken by a researcher.
 But what does this have to do with ethics?
-Ethical considerations matter to security research in several ways.
+Both legal and ethical considerations matter to security research in several ways.

-- Adherence to ethical principles may be required to meet legal requirements surrounding academic research. - They may inform academics, security professionals and amateur security researchers as to how to decide on actions to take in response to a criminal botnet. - They can illuminate the line between beneficial acts and harmful ones.

-• They can describe all parties involved, their rights and responsibilities, and how to resolve conflicts between competing interests.
+- Adherence to ethical principles may be required to meet regulatory requirements surrounding academic research (e.g., IRB review and NSF grant requirements.) - An ethics-based decision making framework may inform academics, security professionals and amateur security researchers as to how to decide on actions to take in response to a criminal botnet. - It can illuminate the line between beneficial acts and harmful ones. - It can describe all parties involved, their rights and responsibilities, and how to resolve conflicts between competing interests.

-What may be most important in terms of reputation is being able to clearly justifying one's actions should those actions come into conflict with the law, or generate public controversy.
+• What may be most important in terms of reputation is being able to clearly justify one's actions should those actions come into conflict with the law, or generate public controversy.

-Developing an workable ethical framework is only a first step, however.
+Developing a workable ethical framework is only a first step, however.
 Having guidelines that embody a set of norms accepted within the security field improves the decision making process.
 It gives the public a sense of security in knowing that individuals are acting in the best interest of society.
 Once these norms are accepted, they can then be considered and adopted within the legislative process to advance the common law.

 This is similar to the field of computer forensics, where the issue of the admissibility of scientific evidence in trial is concerned.
-Based on standards established in a Supreme Court case in 1993, known as Daubert, [50] courts will accept testimony involving computer forensic evidence if it meets criteria of (a) relevancy, and (b) reliability.
+Based on standards established in a Supreme Court case in 1993, known as Daubert, [64] courts will accept testimony involving computer forensic evidence if it meets criteria of (a) relevancy, and (b) reliability.
 It is the second criteria that matters for this discussion.
 The court suggested that judges evaluate testimony for scientific validity and ensure its proper application to the facts of the case, saying: